graphile/graphile.github.io/src/pages/postgraphile/usage-schema.md

 #### API: `createPostGraphileSchema(pgConfig, schemaName, options)`

 This function takes three arguments (all are optional) and returns a promise to a GraphQLSchema object.

+The returned GraphQLSchema will **not** be updated when your database changes - if you require "watch" functionality, please use `watchPostGraphileSchema` instead (see below).

 * **`pgConfig`**: An object or string that will be passed to the [`pg`][] library and used to connect to a PostgreSQL backend.
 If you already have a client or pool instance, when using this function you may also pass a `pg` client or a `pg-pool` instance directly instead of a config.
 * **`schemaName`**: A string which specifies the PostgreSQL schema that PostGraphile will use to create a GraphQL schema.
 The default schema is the `public` schema.
 May be an array for multiple schemas.
 For users who want to run the Postgres introspection query ahead of time, you may also pass in a `PgCatalog` instance directly.